open-telemetry/community/projects/feature-flag.md

 ### Shortcoming 4: no flag change events

-This is related to key uniqueness in that a flag's ruleset or possible variants may change over time.
+This is related to key uniqueness in that a flag's rule set or possible variants may change over time.
 These changes can have a massive impact on user experience and it is important to be able to view them in context of your observability data for effective root cause analysis.
-Further, without a revision ID or similar concept, it may be difficult to determine exactly which ruleset was evaluated to return a particular feature flag variant.
+Further, without a revision ID or similar concept, it may be difficult to determine exactly which rule set was evaluated to return a particular feature flag variant.

 ## Deliverables